kitttn/temptest/Quick-Start-Guide.md

 ```
 * Connect the Jetson main USB port to BDB CON28.
 The main USB port is circled in green in [this picture](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg).

-If you run into problems, disconnect the AP from the BDB CON28, reboot the Jetson and retry.
-If that fails, remove power from the BDB and reapply.
+If you run into problems, disconnect the Jetson from the BDB CON28, reboot it, and [retry](#boot-and-connect).
+If that fails, remove power from the BDB and reapplym then [retry](#boot-and-connect).

 <br>
 ###Step 6.
 Verify operation